 - 1/8 teaspoon of Vitamin E oil

-- 5 drops Thief essential oil
+- 5 drops Thieves essential oil

 Mix the aloe vera gel, Thieves essential oil, and Vitamin E oil to reach a smooth consistency.
 Add water to dilute the mixture and stir together.
 The solution should be thin and light to coat your hands.

-Don’t worry if you can’t find those ingredients on store shelves, thanks to the Coronavirus pandemic.
+Here is another essential oil hand sanitizer recipe that we love.
 This DIY hand sanitizer recipe with essential oils uses witch hazel instead of aloe vera gel and Vitamin E oil.

 How to Use Hand Sanitizer Effectively